Akinzou/AS_Watch_APP/README.md

 App for AS_Watch on computer

 You can:
-• Update time
-• Change sea level pressure
+• Update time• Change sea level pressure